LilyKun064/Autotag_zotero_plugin/README.md

 It is built for people who rely on Zotero every day and have reached the point where folders, memory, and manual tagging no longer scale.

 ---
+## What's NEW

+Autotag now supports **multiple large language model providers**, giving you full flexibility based on cost, availability, and privacy needs.

+You can now choose between:

+- OpenAI
+    Use OpenAI models for high quality tagging with cloud based inference.

+- Gemini
+    Use Google Gemini models when available through your API access level.

+- DeepSeek
+    Use DeepSeek models for strong reasoning focused tagging.

+- Local LLMs via Ollama
+    Run tagging completely offline using local models such as LLaMA, Mistral, or Qwen through Ollama.
+    No API key required.
+Your data never leaves your machine.

+### Additional improvements

+- Provider specific model selection

+- Clear error messages when a model is unavailable or not installed

+- Manual model name input for local Ollama models

+- Better guidance for free versus paid model availability

+---

 ## Why this exists